arrow_back_ios

 2. Flooding is More Common than You Think

 High-risk flood zones aren't the sole locales susceptible to deluge.
 Floods materialize indiscriminately, fueled by torrential rains or breached levees.
-All states and an astounding 99% of U.S. counties have encountered flood events.
+All states and an astounding 99% of U.S. counties have experienced flood events.

 3. Flood Damage is Costly